Maletti Group: E

 Marshal Rodolfo Graziani revised Operazione E, the plan for the invasion of Egypt by the 10th Army and made Sidi Barrani the objective, six days before the deadline for an invasion imposed by Mussolini.
-XXII Corps (Generale di Corpo d'Armata Petassi Manella) was in general reserve, XXI Corps (Generale di Corpo d'Armata Lorenzo Dalmazzo) was at Tobruk as the 10th Army reserve with the un-motorized 61st Infantry Division "Sirte", 2nd CC.NN.
+XXII Corps (Generale di Corpo d'Armata Petassi Manella) was in general reserve, XXI Corps (Generale di Corpo d'Armata Lorenzo Dalmazzo) was at Tobruk as the 10th Army reserve, with the un-motorised 61st Infantry Division "Sirte", the 2nd CC.NN.
 Division "28 Ottobre" and a Tank Battalion "L".
-The XXIII Corps (Generale di Corpo d'Armata Annibale Bergonzoli) comprised the un-motorized 64th Infantry Division "Catanzaro" and 4th CC.NN.
+The XXIII Corps (Generale di Corpo d'Armata Annibale Bergonzoli) comprised the un-motorised 64th Infantry Division "Catanzaro" and 4th CC.NN.
 Division "3 Gennaio".
 A northern column with the Italian non-motorised divisions was to advance along the coast on the Via Balbia, cross the frontier and attack through the Halfaya Pass, to occupy Sollum and capture Sidi Barrani.
 A southern column with the 1st Libyan Division, 2nd Libyan Division and the Raggruppamento Maletti were to advance along the track from Dayr al Hamra to Bir ar Rabiyah and Bir Enba south of the escarpment, round the British inland (southern) flank.

 The flanking manoeuvre by the Raggruppamento Maletti misfired, because it lacked adequate maps and navigation equipment for desert travel and the group got lost as it moved to its jumping-off point at Sidi Omar.
 XXIII Corps Headquarters (HQ) had to send aircraft to guide the group into position.
 The accompanying 1st Libyan Division and 2nd Libyan Division were also delayed in reaching the rendezvous near Fort Capuzzo and the fiasco led Graziani to cancel the wide flanking manoeuvre.
 The 10th Army, in a mass of five divisions and the armoured groups, was ordered to move down the coast road, occupy Sollum and advance to Sidi Barrani through Buq Buq.
 Once at Sidi Barrani, the army would consolidate, extend the Via Balbia by building the Via della Vittoria to move supplies forward, destroy British counter-attacks and then advance to Mersa Matruh.
-The immobility of the non-motorized infantry divisions forced Graziani to use the coast road, despite the mechanised forces in the army, to try to defeat the British with mass rather than manoeuvre.
+The immobility of the non-motorised infantry divisions forced Graziani to use the coast road, despite the mechanised forces in the army, to try to defeat the British with mass rather than manoeuvre.